millosh/pregolem/README.md

 are interested into a particular feature, you should check the requirements for that feature.

+Except this README file, documentation has been written in GNU Emacs Org Mode format.
+If you are not using any Org Mode client, it should be anyway relatively fine for you to read the text in a regular text editor or viewer.

+You should be proficient in any reasonably well developed GNU environment.
+It could be about Linux shell, but also [MSYS2](https://www.msys2.org/) (if you are using MS Windows), MacOS terminal or even [Termux](https://termux.com/) on Android.
+It is possible that more basic documentation about using these programs will be written in the future, but as long as Internet exists in the current form, it seems redundant (if you click on any of the links above, you are going to find documentation for particular program).

 - [Setting up Anaconda](docs/anaconda.org)

 # Files